Paternoster, West Coast © Marzannej

-Paternoster - taking its name from the prayers of shipwrecked Portuguese sailors that fell foul of its rugged coastline - is a quaint finishing village located about 90 minutes' drive from Cape Town.
-A popular weekend city break destination, Paternoster has slowly but surely built a reputation for itself as the ideal place to go for a beach holiday on the West Coast.
-The first thing visitors to Paternoster will notice are the rows and rows of white-washed fisherman houses: a lovely, and incredibly photogenic architectural quirk that will linger long in the memory.
-A holiday in Paternoster is probably best taken at a snail's pace, enjoying long walks on the fine sandy beaches and revelling in the region's significant bird life; although, for active types, hiking trails, mountain biking, sea kayaking, diving and spear-fishing excursions are available.
-The West Coast gets extremely hot but the freezing sea water will certainly cool visitors down!
-Finally, one of Paternoster's most abiding attractions is the quality and availability of fresh fish and seafood (especially crayfish) in the area, and its burgeoning restaurant scene - of which Suzi's Eatery and Gaaitjie are especially popular, the latter serving interesting Malay-fusion seafood dishes.
+Paternoster is a quaint fishing village outside Cape Town.
+Its name comes from the prayers of shipwrecked Portuguese sailors who fell afoul of its rugged coastline.
+These days, many consider it the ideal West Coast beach-holiday destination.
+The first thing visitors will notice are the rows and rows of white-washed fisherman houses: a lovely, and incredibly photogenic, architectural quirk that will linger long in the memory.
+A holiday in Paternoster is probably best taken at a snail's pace.
+That is, visitors will enjoy taking long walks on the fine sandy beaches and observing the region's bird life.
+For active types, hiking trails, mountain biking, sea kayaking, diving, and spear-fishing excursions are available.
+The West Coast gets extremely hot but the freezing sea water will certainly cool visitors down.
+Finally, one of Paternoster's most abiding attractions is the quality and availability of fresh fish and seafood, especially crayfish.